malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This chapter develops a machine learning method for the identification of molecular crystal structures within a molecular dynamics simulation.
-To do this we use a dataset describing three crystal structures of the trimer molecule and the liquid with details described in @sec:methods_ml_dataset.
+To do this we use a dataset [@MalcolmRamasy2018] describing three crystal structures of the trimer molecule and the liquid.
+The creation of the dataset is described in @sec:methods_ml_dataset.

+The structure of this chapter comprises two sections.
-Firstly, in @sec:clustering we show the applicability of clustering as a tool for the identification of regions of local structure within a simulation requiring minimal knowledge of the configuration.
+Firstly, in @sec:clustering we show the applicability of clustering as a tool for the identification of regions of local structure within a simulation.
+The importance of clustering is that it requires minimal prior knowledge of the arrangement of the local structures.
+This section also develops an understanding of tools to use for visualising data in high dimensional space.
 Then in @sec:supervised_learning we use supervised learning for the accurate detection and monitoring of crystal polymorphs within a simulation.